maxoja/refactor-arsenal/python/Enum.md

 The use of enum in python came later as a class we can inherit from.
-The uses are mostly straight forward but there're some tricky tricks worth knowing as well.
+The uses are mostly straight forward but there're some handy tricks worth knowing.

 1. [What to import](#import)
 2. [Simple enum](#simple-use)